CP1401/Practicals/prac_04/README.md

 **All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

 In your PyCharm practicals project, you should be using a new folder for each prac.
-For this practical, create a new folder called `prac_04` to store all of the files.
+For this practical, create a new folder called `prac_04` to store all the files.

 Write your answers for the early non-coding questions in a simple text file called `questions.txt`.